AEROPHIL

 Prices are plus actual postage

 240905 - Crash cover from an unknown crash, 24 cent airmail stamp, postmarked New York, NY SEP 5, 1924, addressed to Los Angeles, California, with single line black cachet "AIR WRECK".
-Backstamped San Francisco, Calif. with Air-Mail slogan cancel, SEP 7. $50.00
+Backstamped San Francisco, Calif. with Air-Mail slogan cancel, SEP 7. $50.00 - SOLD

 240905 AIR CRASH